lasersquad0/LogEngine2/README.md

     // this logger contains two sinks of File and Stdout types.
     // when we log into this logger messages will be sent into two targets.
-    // logger name is case INSensitive here, so the following names will  considered as one logger:
+// logger name is case INSensitive here, so names below will considered as one logger:
         // 'MainLogger', 'mainlogger', 'MAINLOGGER'
     auto& mainlogger = LogEngine::GetLogger("MainLogger");
     mainlogger.Error("This message will be sent into two targets: file and console (stdout).");
-    mainlogger.Info("This message will be sent to file only because console sink has Loglevel=Error");
+    mainlogger.Info("This message will be sent to file only since console sink has Loglevel=Error");

     // this logger contains two sinks of File and Stdout types.
     // stdout with name 's2' sink is shared with Mainlogger above